 So...
 What’s The Problem?

 With all the benefits spirulina offers, there’s no wonder that many people want to include this algae into their daily diet.
 And while some people mix plain spirulina powder with water, a lot of them find the spirulina taste off-putting.
-Others are repelled by the supplement’s slightly earthy and seafood-like smell.
+Others are repelled by the supplement’s unpleasant earthy and seafood-like smell.
 If you’ve ever tried consuming plain spirulina powder, you probably know what we’re talking about.

 Spirulina tastes like the sea and has a green, earthy, and sometimes sulfuric or fishy edge.
 Spirulina has this odd taste and smell is because it grows exclusively in the water environment.
 Thus, it’s grown in freshwater lakes, rivers, and ponds.